olebole/irafdoc/doc/immatch.sregister.rst

   parameter to some number &gt; 0.0.
   </p>
   <p>
-  The transformation computed by the <tt>"general"</tt> fitting geometry is arbitrary and does not correspond to a physically meaningful model.
+  The transformation computed by the <span style="font-family: monospace;">"general"</span> fitting geometry is arbitrary and does not correspond to a physically meaningful model.
 However the computed coefficients for the linear term can be given a simple geometrical geometric interpretation for all the fitting geometries as shown below.